Cray-HPE/docs-csm/introduction/CAPMC_reinit_and_config.md

         ```
         To change a setting, uncomment the line and modify the setting to a valid value.

-    1. Save and exit from the confimap.
+    1. Save and exit from the ConfigMap.

 1. Restart CAPMC.